michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 In particular, both failure and asynchronous processing lead to situations where we may not be sure of the ordering of events.

 Consider:
-1. The client sends the server a document change notification for document D
+1. The client sends the server a document change notification for document D.
-2. The server updates its internal state (e.g. compilation results) to account for the change to D
+2. The server updates its internal state (e.g. compilation results) to account for the change to D.
 3. The client requests code actions for D, and the server responds.

 The question is: when does 2 happen in relation to 3?